Country Guides

 Family responsibility leave

-All employees who have been in employment for longer than four months and who work four days or more each month for the employer are entitled to three days paid family responsibility leave during each annual leave cycle in instances where the employee’s child is ill, or on the death of a spouse or life partner, parent, adoptive parent, grandparent, child, adopted child, grandchild or sibling.
+All employees who have been in employment for longer than four months and who work four days per week for the employer are entitled to three days paid family responsibility leave during each annual leave cycle in instances where the employee’s child is ill, or on the death of a spouse or life partner, parent, adoptive parent, grandparent, child, adopted child, grandchild or sibling.
 Unused family responsibility leave is forfeited at the end of each annual leave cycle.
 Employees may use their annual leave or apply for unpaid leave to care for their children where family responsibility leave has been exhausted.

 Unpaid leave